Backyard BBQ Tips & Tricks - Oro Valley Real Estate

 Oro Valley Real Estate, Oro Valley Homes for Sale in Oro Valley Arizona AZ.
 Search Beautiful Oro Valley Real Estate and Homes.

-A lot of prep work goes into hosting the ultimate summer get-together, and with the proper planning, you can make sure your backyard BBQ goes off without a hitch.
-Here is a timeline to consider when planning for a summer bash:
+A lot of prep work goes into hosting the ultimate get-together, and with the proper planning, you can make sure your backyard BBQ goes off without a hitch.
+Here is a timeline to consider when planning for a anytime bash:

 Setting the scene – Getting your backyard prepped and staged ahead of time can take the stress away and allow you to enjoy the day.
 Prep for the heat with plenty of cool options, like shady umbrellas or sunshades, inexpensive misters, water guns with cold water, or even just a hose sprinkler.
 Provide sunscreen for guests and consider options to keep bugs away from you and the food, such as oil lanterns.

 Planning things out – It's always nice to chat with friends, but when the conversation starts to wane having outdoor games ready can help keep any group entertained.
 Some great lawn games to consider are giant Jenga, cornhole, croquet, bocce ball, and beer pong.
 Plan out or find the perfect playlist ahead of time to keep the party pumpin'.
 The other crucial thing to plan out – your menu!
 Take it a step further and prewrite your grocery list and place it on the fridge where you can add things to it easily.
 This will cut down on day-of runs to the store.